 On Monday, April 20th the City of Bellingham announced that City-hosted summer events that encourage people to gather are canceled in efforts to reduce the spread of COVID-19.
 While we are unable to provide the Block Party Trailer this summer we are looking forward to having it available in 2021.
 Visit the COVID-19 Changes for more information.

-Back by popular demand, The City of Bellingham's Block Party Trailer is geared up and ready to go for its third year.
-The City will begin accepting applications from neighborhood associations on March 2, 2020 and the public on April 6, 2020.
+The City begins accepting applications from neighborhood associations annually in March and the public in April.
 This colorful, portable trailer stocked with everything needed to host a block party in your neighborhood is available for any Bellingham resident to reserve at no cost.
 Just add food, drinks, neighbors and fun!
 It must be used for a neighborhood block party, which means everyone within some geographic area (you define your neighborhood) must be invited.

 Reservations for the block party trailer are on a first come, first served basis.
 In order to place a reservation, you must submit a Trailer Reservation Application to the Parks and Recreation Department.
 After you have placed your reservation, you must obtain a Special Event Permit from the Permit Center.

 If you reserve the trailer, it is yours for the weekend.
 City staff will drop it off at the requested location on Friday afternoon and pick it back up on Monday morning.

 If you intend to rent the Block Party Trailer, please read, review and complete the following documents:

 - Block Party Trailer Application (PDF)

 - Block Party Trailer Guide (PDF)